michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/lectureNotes.md

 Plan for today

 - Review
-- Lecture, show some homework, look at art
+- We have 4 hours together today.
+So as not to have 4 hours of lecture we'll take breaks to look at some of your homework and other art
-- Most of the lectures will be working along with me
+- Anyway, during lectures you will be working along with me

 #### Review